divshot/divshot-cli/README.md

 divshot domains:remove [domain]
 ```

 Remove a custom domain from your app.
 You may see a list of your domains with [` divshot domains `](#domains).
-For more in depth usage, see [Divshot Custom Domains](http://docs.divshot.io/guides/domains)
+For more in-depth usage, see [Divshot Custom Domains](http://docs.divshot.io/guides/domains).

 ### help